danieljwait/e2ee-messenger/Writeup/README.md

 Figure 22.
 MessengerAppClient.ServerSocket.Command_SEND

 One difficulty faced when writing this method was the command’s dependency on positional arguments.
 This required validation for the number of words in the message and tests of whether arguments were intended to be recipients or not, which meant there had to be many nested conditionals.
-This problem will be solved in future iterations where I will move away from a text-based protocol like this and into an object- or markup-based protocol as discussed in *2.1* *System Decomposition*.
+This problem will be solved in future iterations where I will move away from a text-based protocol like this and into an object- or markup-based protocol as discussed in *2.1* *Problem Decomposition*.

 Another change I will make to this method in the future is changing the recipient argument into a username rather than an IP address and port.
 However, this can only be done once I have implemented user accounts.
 This will help the end-user by making the syntax easier and less likely to cause mistypes; although, in the final solution all commands will be generated by the client program so this improvement will lose its effect.